andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 # Results and analysis

 We present the estimates of our different models in coefficient plots below.
 Since there are many control variables, and most are doubled up with *within* and *between* effects, we only include variables related to the NGO regulatory environment in each plot.
-The full results of all models are included in the appendix.
+The full results of all models are included in the appendix, and @tbl:findings-summary summarizes the main findings for each hypothesis.

+\small
+!INCLUDE "../../Output/tbl-findings-summary.md"
+\normalsize

 ## Changes in overall aid